Pettersen wins Solheim Cup for Europe in stunning finale

-GLENEAGLES, Scotland (AP) — The most sensational finish in Solheim Cup history went down to the final putt of the entire match by a veteran player who many thought was lucky to even be selected.
+GLENEAGLES, Scotland (AP) — The most sensational finish in Solheim Cup history went down to the last putt of the entire match by a veteran player who many thought was lucky to even be selected.

 Suzann Pettersen didn’t let Europe down.